 ** Use coconut sugar for a refined sugar free version.

-*** 100 g / slightly heaped ¾ cup of plain flour or all purpose GF flour mix works well too.
-Oat flour makes these a little more delicate so I recommend using 50% oat flour and 50% plain flour / GF plain flour mix for perfect texture.
+*** You could make them with 100 g of oat flour (instead of 50 g oat flour and 50 g plain flour), but they will be more delicate so I recommend using both oat flour and plain flour / GF plain flour mix for perfect texture.